New History Warfare Vol. 2: Judges: Critical reception

 Tom Hull gave the album an A-minus and said Stetson's "circular breathing turns the horn vamps into continuous tapestries, patterns repeating with various dissonances, and everything else just adds to the sonic interest."
 On June 16, the album was named as a longlisted nominee (one of 40) for the 2011 Polaris Music Prize.
 On July 6, the album was named as a shortlisted (one of 10) nominee for the 2011 award.
 In Review Online ranked the album number four on their list of the Top 15 Albums of 2011.
 Pitchfork placed the album at number 44 on its list of the "Top 50 albums of 2011".
-In 2013, the opening track "Awake on Foreign Shores" was featured in the film 12 Years A Slave, as well as appearing in 2014's The Rover.
+In 2013, the opening track "Awake on Foreign Shores" was featured in the film 12 Years A Slave.